WHITE PAPER BY DR. WHITTENBURG, RN, PM, FHIMSS

 Our clinical terminology consulting services at JPSYS cover many facets of healthcare EHR systems.

-If you have term mapping needs, we can help with LOINC and SNOMED CT maps.
-J P Systems offers LOINCing services whether you are an academic medical center, a community hospital, a biotechnology company, research organization, or an IVD vendor.
+We provide terminology mapping services for LOINC and SNOMED CT.
+We can assist all types of clients including academic medical centers, community hospitals, biotechnology companies, research organizations or IVD vendors.
+Research labs, commercial labs and IVD vendors are now being held responsible for mapping their testing to LOINC by the FDA.
+For research labs it was a mandate in 2020, for other it is strongly suggested by the FDA.
 Our subject matter experts are here to help you with LOINC mapping or submissions.
-Research labs, commercial labs, and IVD vendors are now being held responsible for mapping their testing to LOINC by the FDA.
-For research labs it is a mandate by 2020, for other it is strongly suggested by the FDA.

 The Healthcare Information Technology (HIT) standards development process is the result of a world-wide effort of Standards Development Organizations (SDOs).

-Many representatives from governments, private corporations, and non-profit organizations meet weekly in SDO work groups to determine the data formats for information exchange.
-Here the groups reach a consensus on which data values will be associated with specific fields as a standard value set.
-These values become the standard ones used for transmission in messages sent between healthcare providers, so that all recipients can utilize the data and derive precise meanings.
-The underlying problem is that the actual bits and bytes in the data files of a given healthcare providers' database files are NOT interoperable with a different hospital system's EHR data files.
+We meet with representatives from governments, private corporations and non-profit organizations in SDO work groups to determine the data formats for information exchange.
+Here we reach a consensus on which data values will be associated with specific fields as a standard value set.
+These values become the standard ones used for transmission in messages sent between healthcare providers.
+In this way, all recipients can utilize the data and derive precise meanings.
+The underlying problem in data exchange is that the actual coded values in the database files of a given healthcare providers are NOT interoperable with other hospital systems EHR data files.
 This is true even if the two hospitals have the same EHR system.

-The data values stored in a hospital's EHR data fields are coded in different ways for a given type of data field.
+The data values stored in a specific data field are coded in different ways by different hospital EHR systems.

-For example, for a field such as blood type, one EHR might store a coded number (9253) while others might store text ('O+').
-One way to solve this is an expensive study of every single data element in every data file and the creation and validation of maps between the systems.
+For example, for a field such as blood type, one EHR might store a coded number (9253) while another EHR might store text ('O+').
+One way to solve this is an expensive study of every single data element in every data file and the creation and validation of maps between the two EHR systems.
 If they want to share data, years of work has to be done.
-Every time one adds a new exchange partner, years of work has to be done.
+Every time one adds a new data exchange partner, more years of work have to be done.
+Obviously, this gets too expensive.

-The solution then is to instead have each hospital or providers' EHR system map to a worldwide common set of data fields and values.
+The solution then is to instead have each hospital EHR system map to an international set of reference data and values.
 Then the data can be sent unambiguously.
-The international sets of values are referred to as standardized Reference Terminologies.
+These international sets of values are referred to as standardized Reference Terminologies.
 SNOMED CT is one famous and widely used international clinical terminology.
 LOINC is another terminology used to assign codes for laboratory tests.
-MED-RT is a new terminology for prescription drugs and is organized by drug names and classes.
+MED-RT is a terminology for prescription drugs and is organized by drug names and classes.